tomkaXX/Dev-challenge/README.md

 > Step 14

- - go to app review on requests click on request permissions and features on pages_messing > Request advanced access
+ - go to app review on requests
+Click on request permissions and features on pages_messing > Request advanced access

-go back to Requests and give an folloving information - complete App verification
+Go back to Requests and give an folloving information - complete App verification

 Provide detailed step-by-step instructions on how a reviewer can test your integration and how you are using the requested permissions or features.
 Include any testing credentials required to access your integration.

-Write a step by step guide
-Take a pic of your shopping
-get reworded

 > Step 15

- edit your request permission features
+ Edit your request permission features
 ```
 Please provide a detailed description of how your app uses the permission or feature requested, how it adds value for a person using your app, and why it's necessary for app functionality.
 ```

-select yout page
+Select yout page
 ```Provide a detailed step-by-step video walkthrough of how your app will use this permission or feature so we can confirm it is used correctly and does not violate our policies
 ```

-click if approved I agree... and accept terms
+Click if approved I agree... and accept terms

 > Step 16

-submiyt for review so your bot could be a public all the steps
+Submit for review so your bot could be a public!

-If approved, I agree that any data I receive through pages_messaging will be used in accordance with the allowed usage.